 - Repeatable – if a process is repeatable, it there is less opportunity mistakes.
 It requires a scripted approach that starts from a single ‘source of truth’, and avoids having poorly defined decision points in the process

 - Fast – by automating as much as possible, developers can move quickly, spending as little time as possible on routine and administration.
-With Flyway Enterprise, for example, the effort of provisioning of large test and development databases is no longer a time-block to effective database testing, and delivering reliable databases

 - Visible – the development process must be visible.
 As teams get bigger and different skills are required, so reports, metrics and logging become more important, making it easier for team members to keep up to date with changes in the database.